 How to pick a plantain for frying:

-I. To prepare plantains as a dessert, you need to let your bananas ripen until they look black, like the ones in the picture above.
+I. To prepare plantains as a dessert, let your bananas ripen until they look black, like the ones in the picture below.
 The longer you wait for them to ripen, the sweeter they will be.
-I prefer to cook these type of bananas whole, or sliced lengthwise into 2 pieces.
+I prefer to cook these types of bananas whole or slice them lengthwise into two pieces.

 How to make Fried Plantains